cobalthq/cobalt-product-public-docs/content/en/Integrations/Azure DevOps/push-findings.md

 ## Set Work Item Field Values

-You can set values for any fields in your work item type template.
+You can set values for any field in your work item type template.
 In the **Create Work Item in Azure DevOps** action, once you’ve selected the **Project** and **Work Item Type**, all fields in the work item type template will be presented in the form.
 Values can be entered as:
 - **Static** text values will be passed for every work item created for the pentest.
 - **Dynamic** values can be entered using datapills, and will populate the input with parameters for the specific finding for which the work item is created.
 - **Combination** of static text and datapills to combine and format multiple parameters.